sutirtha1234/button-soundbox-pi4/README.md

 ## Run without Monitor
 You need to deploy the code as a service to have it booted automatically everytime you start the Pi.

 Please refer here:
 https://www.raspberrypi.org/documentation/computers/using_linux.html#the-systemd-daemon

 My sample file is here:
 https://github.com/sutirtha1234/button-soundbox-pi4/blob/main/office_soundboard.service

-Start the service or restart your Pi . on restart you should not have to run the code using python3 anymore.
+Start the service or restart your Pi .
+On restart you should not have to run the code using python3 anymore.
 Pressing the button should work.

 Now try after removing monitor, mouse keyboard

 #### Pi4 gotchas
 Pi 4 does not boot properly if there is no monitor attached.

 You need to boot in CLI mode and/or set a default Resolution.

 https://www.digikey.com/en/maker/blogs/2018/how-to-boot-to-command-line-and-ssh-on-raspberry-pi